Kucoin/kucoin-api-docs/source/localizable/index.html.md

 If your order is limit order and is immediately matched and executed, the system would charge **taker fees** from you.
 On the contrary, if the order or part or your order is not executed immediately and enters into the order book, the system would charge **maker** **fees** from you if it is executed before being cancelled

-After the order is executed and when the left order funds are **0**, the transaction is completed.
+After the order is executed and when the left order funds is **0**, the transaction is completed.
 If the remaining funds is not sufficient to support the minimum product (min.: 0.00000001), then the left part in the order would be cancelled.

 If your order is a maker order, the system would return the left pre-frozen **taker** fees to you.

+Notice:

-Notice: For a **hidden**/**iceberg** order, if it is not executed immediately and becomes a maker order, the system would still charge **taker fees** from you.
+- For a **hidden**/**iceberg** order, if it is not executed immediately and becomes a maker order, the system would still charge **taker fees** from you.

+- Post Only order will charge you maker fees.
+If a post only order would get executed immediately against the existing orders (except iceberg and hidden orders) in the market, the order will be cancelled.
+If the post only order will execute against an iceberg/hidden order immediately, you will get the maker fees.

 For example: